‘It means everything’: Oak Mountain wins first basketball championship in school history - Shelby County Reporter

 “Brady goes down for us early and that’s kind of typical of our year,” Love said.
 “I’ve never been around a year like this.
 We had a lot of adversity and it slapped us right in the face again.
 But these kids never wavered.
 I’m just so happy for our coaches and our kids.”

-It was a moment that wouldn’t have been possible without the game’s MVP and senior Noah Young, who stepped up throughout the game, but more importantly was the steady hand for the Eagles as the only senior in the starting lineup.
+It was a moment that wouldn’t have been possible without the game’s MVP and senior Noah Young, who stepped up throughout the game, but more importantly was the steady hand for the Eagles as the only senior in the starting lineup all season.

 His focus always remained helping this team redeem last year’s Final-Four loss to Lee Montgomery and winning a championship this year for his teammates and the community.